bloodyowl/craft/docs/elements.md

 ### Elements.prototype.removeClass

-Removes the given className(s) to each element of the list.
+Removes the given className(s) from each element of the list.

 ```javascript
 myElements.removeClass(classNames)